 Young and healthy animals tend to be more resilient and less likely to suffer complications during surgery.
 Pets in heat and older pets with other health issues are at greater risk to develop complications and tend to take longer to recover.
 Even if we do encounter any issues during or after the surgery, our team is equipped and ready to make sure everything goes smoothly.

 Our compassionate team at Healthy Pets Veterinary Care works hard to complete every surgical procedure quickly, effectively, and with the lowest level of discomfort for your pet.
 We can also help develop wellness plans to ensure that your furry friend lives a long and healthy life.
-Call us today to learn more!
+If you are looking for a fear-free vet in Delray Beach or Boca Raton, call us today to learn more!